How Do We Receive the Holy Spirit?

 Christians, who are born from above, are devote to their Father and reflect His nature (1 John 3:1–3; John 8:39, 44).
 They seek, by His grace, to live above sin (Romans 6:12–16) and do not submit their lives for evil (1 John 3:9; 5:18).
 The “flesh” and the “Spirit” are opposites.
 God’s children will not live for worldly pursuits.

 The receiving/indwelling of the Spirit occurs at the moment of salvation but the filling of the Spirit is an ongoing process in the Christian life.
 The Lord continues to fill the believers with His Holy Spirit as they continue to live according to His will.
 The Bible teaches that the Holy Ghost is “given to those who obey Him” (Acts 5: 32).

 The Lord judges people on the grounds of the light they have received or might have received had they tried to know it.
 Jesus urged the necessity of walking in all known truth.
 He said, “If I had not come and spoken to them, they would have no sin, but now they have no excuse for their sin” (John 15:22).
 “If you were blind, you would have no sin; but now you say, ‘We see.’
 Therefore your sin remains” (John 9:41).

-When God’s Spirit convicts a man about a point of truth in the Bible and refuses to obey it, he is guilty of practicing sin.
-Such a man is fighting the Holy Spirit whose primary work is to guide into all truth.
-This continual refusal to obey hardens the conscience, causing the Holy Spirit to finally withdraw and leads to the unpardonable sin.
+When God’s Spirit convicts a man about a point of truth in the Bible but the man refuses to obey it, he is guilty of practicing sin.
+Such a man is fighting the Spirit whose primary work is to lead to all truth.
+This continual refusal to obey God’s voice hardens the conscience and makes it insensitive to the Lord, causing the Spirit to finally withdraw and leads to the unpardonable sin (Mark 3:29).

 In His service,